pombreda/gwt-maven/maven-googlewebtoolkit2-sample/README.txt

 ======
 This sample project has some specific goals:
  + GWT-Maven 'Best Practice' & Usage
- + Java5+ integration on the GWT server side & Java1.4 on the GWT client side using a multi-module maven project.
+ + Java5+ integration on the GWT server side & Java1.5 (as of GWT 1.5) on the GWT client side using a multi-module maven project.
  + GWT RPC structure via multi-module maven project - and inheriting a GWT module
  + The features offered by GWT-Maven (like building a WAR, running the GWTShell, mergewebxml, and GWT testing)